 Helping a child through the process of divorce means paying close attention to the worries, fears and needs of each individual child.

-Activities that children pursue just for fun can improve academic skills, teach the relationship between money and work, bring the satisfaction and boost children's confidence in following their own interests.
+Activities that children do just for fun can improve academic skills, teach the relationship between money and work, boost their confidence, and more!

 Find out how you can choose the best books for your child along with the list of recommended readings for young children here.